Dave-Nos-R/portfolio/Help_documents/How to add and delete files on Github using Git-Bash.md

 The file is now in the corresponding folder on Github.
 Success :)

-To delete all files from a Github folder, first cd to the folder you want to delete a file from, then:
+To delete ALL files from a Github folder, first cd to the folder you want to delete a file from, then:

 1. type the following: git add . -A
 2. then type: git commit -m "enter commit message here"
 3. then type: git push

 The files will no longer be shown on Github.
+Success :)

+To delete a single file from a Github folder, first cd to the folder you want to delete a file from, then:

+1. type the following: git rm <filename.suffix>
+2. then type: git commit -m "enter commit message here"
+3. then type: git push

+The file will no longer be shown on Github.
 Success :)